leeallennyc/Major-Studio-1/Project01/README.md

             }
 ```

-My goal is to better understand the numeric representation of these colored eyes as it relates to a standard tool in Physcial Anthropology called the (MartinSchultz scale)[https://en.wikipedia.org/wiki/Martin%E2%80%93Schultz_scale].
+My goal is to better understand the numeric representation of these colored eyes as it relates to a standard tool in Physcial Anthropology called the [MartinSchultz scale](https://en.wikipedia.org/wiki/Martin%E2%80%93Schultz_scale).
 We will be looking at the quantitative color measurements for each pupil color and where on the spectrum the pupil colors collectively fall in relation to eye color in world population.

-* The original idea was to use a histogram to read the color measurments, but I've since adapted that to use a radial chart or each pupil.
+* The original idea was to use a histogram to read the color measurments, but I've since adapted that to use a radial chart for each pupil.
 ---
 ## Code: